Handling Sampling Bias in Presence-Only Data for MaxEnt

 from scipy.ndimage import gaussian_filter

-# Define output raster parameters (must exactly match environmental predictor stack)
+# Define output raster parameters (must exactly match the predictor stack)

 out_meta = {